THE NECESSARY MATERIALS

 6. SEW THE AIRPODS CASE

-SEE EASY SEWING GUIDE >
+SEE THE GUIDE TO SIMPLIFIED SEWING >